 A few downtown options include Scotty’s Brewhouse, Savage’s Ale House, and Cleo’s Bourbon Bar.
 Amazing Joe’s offers giant tenderloins and steak dishes.
 Savage’s Ale House is your typical brewpub that features juicy burgers, chicken wings, and a bevy of fried appetizers.
 Try the aloha burger.

-Muncie is a nice sized college town.
+Muncie is a nice-sized college town.
 There are more than enough hotel options, including the Hampton Inn, Fairfield Inn, Courtyard, Best Western, and Holiday Inn & Suites.

 Most of the fans in attendance are diehard Cardinals fans.
 Many of the supporters can be heard talking about the fundamentals of the game, errors that the players made on the diamond, and past stories of former greats.
-Ball State has a friendly, knowledgeable, and dedicated fan base, a nice little touch to this small town ballpark experience.
+Ball State has a friendly, knowledgeable, and dedicated fan base, a nice little touch to this small-town ballpark experience.

 The ballpark is located north of the main campus off Tillotson Avenue, directly across from Scheumann Stadium, home of the Ball State football team.
-Parking is free, available, and plentiful on site.
+Parking is free, available, and plentiful on-site.
 Once inside the ballpark, it is easy to get around and bathrooms are located adjacent to the concession stand.

-Arriving to the game can be a little tricky since the baseball field is not identified on most GPS systems.
+Arriving at the game can be a little tricky since the baseball field is not identified on most GPS systems.
 I would suggest searching for the football stadium and you will easily find it across the parking lot.